 “Can you put that in plain English, Pietrina?”

-“Mac, Jane found a circuit board design file on the Chicago Digital Consultants computer.
+“Mac, Jane found a circuit board design file on the Chicago Cyber Engineering computer.
 She also found a request for a quote to build the board with a local Chicago company, Boardcraft Engineering, west of Naperville.
 The board was not labeled, except for the edge connector pinout.
 She’s searching every document and image on the Internet, looking for a circuit board with that particular pin-out.
-Those pins are always labeled so that a technician can probe them with an oscilloscope.
+Those pins are always labeled so a technician can probe them with an oscilloscope.
 She’s betting that she can find that board and the customer that uses it.”

 “How long has she been at it?”